rackerlabs/support-how-to/content/cloud-databases/scheduled-backups-for-cloud-databases.md

 ### HA automated backups

-For HA groups, the backup is performed with the current active node as the source, and the backup is a full or incremental backup based on the schedule settings.
+For HA groups, the backup schedule applies to the entire HA group and backups are performed against the most up-to-date replica.
 If a master/slave setup is converted to an HA group, and either the master or slave nodes has scheduled backups enabled, the resulting HA group will also have a schedule enabled with the same time settings as the master or first slave node's schedule.
-The individual schedules for the master and slave nodes are deleted.
+The individual schedules for the master and slave nodes themselves are then deleted.

 ### Limitations

-- An automated backup schedule for HA instances can be created only after the HA group is completed.
-If an HA setup has just been created, all of the nodes must be active before you can create a backup schedule.
 - Backup schedules cannot be directly assigned to instances that are part of an HA group.
+Instead they must be applied to the HA group UUID.
-- Only one backup schedule is allowed per source, either a single instance or HA group.
+- Only one backup schedule is allowed per source instance.

 For more information about backups with Cloud Databases, see [Managing backups for Cloud Databases](/how-to/managing-backups-for-cloud-databases).